Feinstein calls for probe of capture, resale of wild horses

 RENO, Nev.
-(AP) — Sen. Dianne Feinstein is calling on federal land managers to conduct an investigation to determine how many of the wild horses captured on public lands in the West end up at slaughterhouses.
+(AP) — Sen. Dianne Feinstein is calling on federal land managers to conduct an investigation to determine how many of the wild horses captured on public lands in the U.S. West end up at slaughterhouses.

-The California senator also wants the U.S. Bureau of Land Management to re-evaluate the $1,000 cash payments it offers those who adopt the mustangs.
+The California senator also wants the federal Bureau of Land Management to reevaluate the $1,000 cash payments it offers those who adopt the mustangs.

-Horse advocates say the money provides an unintended incentive to obtain the mustangs then illegally resell them for slaughter.
+Horse advocates say the money provides an unintended incentive to obtain the mustangs then illegally sell them for slaughter.

 Feinstein urged Interior Secretary Deb Haaland in a letter Monday to investigate how many adopters of wild horses have violated regulations protecting the animals and how many have been sold or transported for slaughter historically.